MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 ### Set the error budget

+You want to estimate the resources on a fault-tolerant quantum computer and with a chemical accuracy of 1 mHa.
 The quantum algorithms requires a total accuracy if 0.01, that is, 1%, to obtain a chemical accuracy of 1 mHa.
 For more information, see [Error budget](xref:microsoft.quantum.overview.resources-estimator#error-budget).

 ```python
 params.error_budget = 0.01